action.rs

 }

-.
+In Charm’s bubbletea, this function is called an Update.
 Here’s an example of what that might look like:

 func (m model) Update(msg tea.Msg) (tea.Model, tea.Cmd) {